scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Communication Protocol

-All communication between the Control Services in different ASes is expressed in terms of gRPC remote procedure calls (for details, see {{gRPC}}).
+All communication between the Control Services in different ASes is expressed in terms of RPC remote procedure calls.
 Service interfaces and messages are defined in the Protocol Buffer "proto3" interface definition language (for details, see {{proto3}}).

-The RPC messages are transported via the {{Connect}}'s rpc protocol; a gRPC-like protocol that carries messages over HTTP/3 (see {{RFC9114}})).
-HTTP3 traffic uses QUIC/UDP ({{RFC9000}}) as a transport layer.
-In the case of SCION, UDP relies on the data plane.
+The RPC messages are transported via {{Connect}}'s RPC protocol that carries messages over HTTP/3 (see {{RFC9114}})) which in turn uses QUIC/UDP ({{RFC9000}}) as a transport layer.
+Connect is backwardly compatible with {{gRPC}} which is supported but deprecated.

 {{app-a}} provides the entire Control Service API definition in protobuf format.